Although interest rates are on the rise, it's still a great time to purchase a home. Speak with one of our expert loan officers today!

 • You cannot apply for cash-out refinancing within the first six months of owning your home, meaning that your mortgage must be more than six months old in order to qualify.

 • In the event of a previous foreclosure, bankruptcy or short sale, waiting periods apply.
-You’ll need to wait seven years after a foreclosure and four years post bankruptcy or short sale in order to be eligible for a cash-out refinance.
+You’ll need to wait seven years after a foreclosure and four years post-bankruptcy or short sale in order to be eligible for a cash-out refinance.

 • Neither investment properties nor second homes are subject to these rules, as they only apply to your primary residence.

-In addition to these updates, recent changes to the Texas cash-out refinance rules have also made agricultural homesteads — or farms — eligible for cash-out loans.
+In addition to these updates, changes to the Texas cash-out refinance rules have also made agricultural homesteads, or farms, eligible for cash-out loans.
 These types of properties were previously excluded from eligibility because of their agricultural exemptions.
-Rule changes have also established that Section 50(a)(6) loans may be refinanced to a rate and term mortgage without taking out any cash.Citation

 Cash-Out Refinance Loans vs. Other Mortgage Options